monsonite/Simple-TTL-CPU/README.md

 # Simple-TTL-CPU
-A design and simulation of a simple TTL CPU using H. Neeman's "Digital" simulator
+A design and simulation of a simple 4-bit TTL CPU "Nybble" using H. Neeman's "Digital" simulator

 This project aims to provide a series of step by step lessons on building a simple TTL cpu from scratch.